loading🔄 avatar

 1y

 I’ve been working office jobs since graduating w/ my paralegal certificate 10 years ago.
 I’ve worked at 3 different offices over the years and thought I was miserable because of the office environments and coworkers, but I’ve recently come to the conclusion that those aren’t the only factors.
 Sitting at a desk all day and stressing over deadline after deadline is just not what I want to do with my life.
-I’ve actually got a phone call scheduled with admissions for a cosmetology and esthetics program today! ☺️
+I’ve actually got a phone call scheduled with admissions for a cosmetology and esthetics program. ☺️

 jdog200 avatar